ethereum/EIPs/EIPS/eip-1.md

 `working-group:`: *The name of the Working Group responsible for this EIP* (If any.)

+`working-group-draft:`: *A link to the Working Group draft of this EIP if not in etherem/EIP/EIPs.* (Optional, if any.)

 `working-group-status:`: *The status of this EIP in the Working Group workflow.* (Optional, if any.)

 Working Groups can introduce their own headers, which should come last.